flaviotruzzi/flaviotruzzi.github.io/_drafts/2016-03-14-getting-started-with-spark.markdown

 # Adding Tests

-So we now need a simple way of testing our tokenize function without running the job, so, lets create a test on the test directory with the name `TokenizerSpec.scala`:
+So we now need a simple way of testing our tokenize function without running the job, so, let's create a test on the test directory with the name `TokenizerSpec.scala`:

 {% highlight scala %}
 import com.holdenkarau.spark.testing.SharedSparkContext